EastCoastProduct/homepage/src/technologies/react.md

 ### Flexibility

-React can be implemented gradually, swapped in or out as you see fit, and it’s compatible with a variety of technology stacks.
+React can be implemented in your UI gradually, moved into place over time as your product scales and changes.
+And it’s compatible with a wide-variety of technology stacks.

-### Components &amp; the future of web development

-Component-based development is the future.
-By using React, we can stay agile while designing and developing for the web.
-React forces our designers to consider the state and nature of React components, streamlining the translation from initial design to User Experience and User Interface.
+### Component-based architecture

+Components are the future of front-end web development.
+Using React helps us stay ahead of that curve.
+The underlying architecture helps our team think about the state and context of the components in their UI, letting them build fully considered experiences.

+### Community

+Did we mention that the Facebook engineering team created and maintains the React library?
+We want to use the languages, libraries, and frameworks that have the best support from technology companies.
+React definitely meets that requirement.

-### Development tools
+### Developer tools

-An out-of-the-box development tool, with the official React Chrome extension, makes debugging your application much simpler.
+A Chrome extension released and supported by Facebook, the official <a href="https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en">React Developer Tools</a> make debugging your application much simpler.
 These tools allow you to take a look at a virtual dom as if it were a full DOM tree right in the elements panel.

-### Facebook engineers maintain React

-Did we mention that the Facebook engineering team created and maintains the React library that’s now an open-source project?
-All of Instagram was built on React.
-We want to the languages, libraries, and frameworks that have the best support from technology companies.
-React definitely meets that requirement.